< | Help Index | >

 Input Signals

-For cards with multiple I/O ports, inputs will be on the second port (usually Port B).
-On cards with TTL level inputs, inputs are active high (5VDC) and all unused inputs must be tied to ground.
-For cards with isolated inputs, an input is active when voltage is applied and unused inputs can be left unconnected.
+For devices with multiple I/O ports, inputs will be on the second port (usually Port B).
+On I/O devices with TTL level inputs, inputs are active high (5VDC) and all unused inputs must be tied to ground.
+For devices with isolated inputs, an input is active when voltage is applied and unused inputs can be left unconnected.
 All inputs that duplicate program buttons do not work unless the corresponding button is enabled.

 0 - Test First Keypad/Test Next Keypad (Production Testing) or Test Life Cycle Keypad (Life Cycle Testing)